Looking to enroll in ADAPT for Active Duty? Learn more or enroll below.

 Until now, ADAPT has only been available as a ‘one size fits all’ program.
 However, families’ needs differ – some parents need or want less intensive or online programs, whereas others may need more intensive or in-person programs; some parents may do better in a group program whereas others may need individual support.
 In addition, ADAPT was originally developed primarily for Reserve component families.
 In this study, we will modify ADAPT specifically for Special Operations families dealing with high OPTEMPO environments, as well as for ‘regular’ Army families.

-ADAPT for Active Duty can be found on Fort Bragg and Fort Campbell.
+ADAPT for Active Duty can be found on Fort Bragg, Fort Campbell, and Fort Myer.